The Importance of a Compliance Program for Your Medical Practice

 There are few things more important than medical compliance, and few things more dangerous than a medical practice that is not in compliance.

-Compliance is what makes an office run smoothly and allows everybody to understand the proper procedures and expectations in providing high-quality care.
-All without running the risk of injury to a patient or staff member.
+Compliance is what makes an office run smoothly and allows everybody to understand the proper procedures and expectations in providing high-quality care without running the risk of injury to a patient or staff member.
 That is why health care organizations are held to standards and laws of the strictest order both on the state and federal levels.

 At the same time, having laws on multiple levels of government means that sometimes it can be a task to keep up to date with the latest changes.
 Whether it is the Social Security Act, HIPAA or the False Claims Act, there are more regulations than some people could even imagine.
 And a health care office is also subject to OSHA and the Equal Employment Opportunity Commission.